Scuba Diving in Curacao – Ultimate Guide (With Map)

 Skill Level: Open Water

 Tugboat is one of my favorite dive sites in Curacao.
-The sunken wreck of a huge tugboat lies only 5 meters (15 ft) below water.
+The sunken wreck of a huge tugboat lies only 5 meters (15 ft) below the water.

 This is also a great beach for snorkeling in Curacao.